patrick-crawford/WEB422-Backup/notes/react-components-1.md

 * To create a component using a "class", we must [*extend*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Sub_classing_with_extends) the [React.Component](https://reactjs.org/docs/react-component.html) class

+* When using "props", we have to refer to them using the "this" keyword, rather than "props" directly

 * We must include a "render()" method that returns the content of our component.
 This will be invoked every time the component is rendered.

 As you can see, the differences between a class component and a functional component are relatively small.
 However, by using a class, we can leverage some added complexity, such as "state".